jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 * Big means billions of tokens (terabytes of data).
 For example, check out [The Pile](https://pile.eleuther.ai), which is an open source pre-training dataset for large language models.
 * High quality means you want to filter out duplicate examples, unformatted text, incoherent text, garbage text, etc ...
 * Diverse means varying sequence lengths, about lots of different topics, from different sources, with differing perspectives, etc ...
-Of course if there are any biases in the data, it will reflect in the model, so you need to be careful of that as well.
+Of course, if there are any biases in the data, it will reflect in the model, so you need to be careful of that as well.

 Scaling the model to billions of parameters involves a cr\*p ton of engineering (and money lol).
 Training frameworks can get [absurdly long and complex](https://github.com/NVIDIA/Megatron-LM).
 A good place to start would be [Lillian Weng's How to Train Really Large Models on Many GPUs](https://lilianweng.github.io/posts/2021-09-25-train-large/).
 On the topic there's also the [NVIDIA's Megatron Framework](https://arxiv.org/pdf/1909.08053.pdf), [Cohere's Training Framework](https://arxiv.org/pdf/2204.06514.pdf), [Google's PALM](https://arxiv.org/pdf/2204.02311.pdf), the open source [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax) (used to train EleutherAI's open source models), and [many](https://arxiv.org/pdf/2203.15556.pdf) [many](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/) [more](https://arxiv.org/pdf/2005.14165.pdf).